gengler1123/LeafSegmentation/README.md

 system which more naturally integrates with photo apps on a persons phone for after / during hiking identification and notification of invasive plant species.
 These models are a first step towards a more (read _actual_) system to perform that task.

+### Installation Instructions

+I will include installation instructions at a later date, high level, download the 2015 training data and create a symbolic link to the data in this folder labeled `data`.
+A bit on the nose, but it works.